ed3/http-vue-loader/README.md

 # http-vue-loader
-load .vue files from your html/js
+Load .vue files directly from your html/js.
+No node.js environment, no build step.